-Welcome back to another air fryer article, here on Air Fryer Bro!
+Welcome back to another air fryer tips article here on Air Fryer Bro!
 In all the air fryer groups that I am a part of, I always see people recommending (or even saying it’s a must) to preheat your air fryer.
 I find this interesting, because in all my years of using air fryers, I have never once preheated mine.
 So today, I want to write an article to talk about the pro’s and con’s of both options.

 For me, you do not have to preheat an air fryer.
 This is because the hot air it provides (and uses to cook your food) is instant, unlike a traditional oven.
-The only reason you may want to preheat an air fryer, is to heat up the cooking accessories or utensils inside the air fryer before applying food.
+The only reason you may want to preheat an air fryer is to heat up the cooking accessories or utensils inside the air fryer before applying food.

 Before we dive into the full explanation on my theory behind air fryer preheating, I will say that my views have been built up over multiple years of practically using an air fryer.
 If you have a different experience, or can tell me a scientific reason to preheat, please tell me in the comments section below.
 If we bring all our ideas together, we can come up with the best combined solution!